Leo4j/Find-LocalAdminAccess/README.md

 # Find-LocalAdminAccess
-Check the Domain for local Admin Access via SMB, WMI, or PSRemoting
+Check the Domain for local Admin Access via SMB, WMI, or PSRemoting.

+Run as Current User, or provide credentials (WMI and PSRemoting only)

 Usage: